Automattic/liveblog/README.md

 New iPad announced.
 With plan to ship next month, pre-orders starting 23rd September retailing at $499 for 16gb $599 32gb. /key
 ```

-The main feed and notification would show the full text, and the key events section would only show:
+The main feed would show the full text, and the key events section would only show:
 ```
 New iPad announced
 ```